{{ summaryHeading }}

 How to Use This Tool:

-Use the form as a same-day ledger.
-Start with the item you are considering now, then add caffeine already counted earlier today.
+Use the calculator as a same-day caffeine ledger.
+Start with the item you are checking now, then add the caffeine already counted from earlier drinks, foods, medicines, or supplements.

-5. Select a Daily limit profile.
-The pregnancy guidance target uses 200 mg per day, the conservative target uses 150 mg per day, and the custom option accepts an individualized limit from 1 to 400 mg.
+5. Pick Daily limit profile.
+The pregnancy guidance target uses 200 mg/day, the conservative planning target uses 150 mg/day, and the custom option accepts 1 to 400 mg/day.

-7. If the result says Check inputs, correct negative values, serving counts above 20, or a missing custom limit before relying on the remaining allowance.
+8. If the summary says Check entries or the alert lists invalid values, correct negative numbers, serving counts above 20, caffeine per serving above 1000 mg, or a missing custom limit before using the result.

 Interpreting Results:

-Total counted today is the main number.
-It adds the selected item total and Other caffeine today.
-Remaining allowance is positive when the count stays under the selected target and becomes an overage when the count exceeds that target.
+Total counted today is the number to check first.
+It combines the selected source total with Other caffeine today.
+Remaining allowance is shown as milligrams left when the total stays under the chosen target and as milligrams over when the total exceeds that target.

 Technical Details: